 All participants must be 48-70 years old and have at least a 7th grade education.
 In addition, all eligible participants must fit into one of the two groups below:

-- Inpatient Gulf War illness group: Those with GWI that started after deployment to the Gulf War between 1990-91
+- Inpatient Gulf War illness group: Those with GWI symptoms that started after deployment to the Gulf War between 1990 and 1991.

 The IN-DEPTH study has five main parts.
 It starts with the VA IN-DEPTH study of recruitment and screening.
 It is followed by the NIH IN-DEPTH study, which focuses on collecting and making scientific measurements and information.
 Each individual will receive an IN-DEPTH summary note and be offered the option to participate in other study follow-up activities.